realandrew/base-html5-template/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Issue that pull request!

-## Any contributions you make will be under the GNU v3 Software License
+## Any contributions you make will be under the MIT License

-In short, when you submit code changes, your submissions are understood to be under the same LGPL-3.0 license that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same MIT license that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/realandrew/base-html5-template/issues)